 After two and a half days of testimony, the jury ultimately was persuaded by the fact that Plaintiff admitted the alleged hole did not exist prior to her foot creating it on the premises.
 Plaintiff also admitted during cross examination that she “did not know if she was hurt” when she reported the incident to the manager on duty at the funeral home, and did not seek medical attention for nearly 13 days.
 She further conceded that she even drove to a Christmas party following the incident, and did not take any pain medication for her claimed knee condition during that period.

-The funeral home was represented by Mr. Steve Grubbs, an attorney with the law firm of Sheehy, Serpe & Ware, P.C., in Houston, Texas.
+The funeral home was represented by Mr. Steven Grubbs, an attorney with the law firm of Sheehy, Ware & Pappas, P.C., in Houston, Texas.
 Mr. Grubbs regularly represents cemeteries and funeral homes in Texas, including large corporate funeral directing firms and small family owned businesses.
 He also regularly defends licensed funeral directors and embalmers from licensure claims made by the Texas Funeral Service Commission.
-He is a member of the Texas Funeral Director”s Association and a regular speaker for that group.
+He is a member of the Texas Funeral Director’s Association and a regular speaker for that group.
 Mr. Grubbs is certified by the Texas Board of Legal Specialization in Labor and Employment Law.

-Sheehy, Serpe & Ware, P.C. — Committed to Excellence
+Sheehy, Ware & Pappas, P.C. — Committed to Excellence